 MP for Dagenham and Rainham

-“A centre-left Labour backbencher who backs workers’ rights and renter protections, but has occasionally rebelled on Universal Credit reforms.”
+“A centre-left Labour MP with high party loyalty who champions workers’ rights and renters protections, but has rebelled on Universal Credit reforms.”

-Margaret Mullane is a Labour (Co-op) MP for Dagenham and Rainham, elected in July 2024.
-She sits on the House of Commons Home Affairs Committee (since October 2024) and previously served on the Border Security, Asylum and Immigration Bill committee in early 2025, reflecting an involvement with security and immigration issues.
+Margaret Mullane is an Labour (Co-op) MP for Dagenham and Rainham, first elected in July 2024.
+She sits on the Home Affairs Committee (from October 2024) and previously served on a Border Security, Asylum and Immigration Bill committee in early 2025.

-She has five declared financial interests: three entries related to donations and other support for activities as an MP, and two miscellaneous entries.
+She has five declared financial interests: three entries relate to donations and other support for activities as an MP, and two entries are miscellaneous.

 Generated 21 February 2026